What Researchers Did

 What They Found

 The patient's vision in his left eye initially decreased to counting fingers at 30 cm.
 Despite receiving treatment including stellate ganglion block, hyperbaric oxygen, and ferrous sulfate, his visual acuity never recovered to better than 0.08.
-Iron-deficiency anemia was identified as the likely cause of the branch retinal artery occlusion.
+Iron-deficiency anaemia was identified as the likely cause of the branch retinal artery occlusion.

 Canadian Relevance